iturdikulov/notes/hidden file and hidden directory (.dotfiles).md

 ---
-title: "Hidden file and hidden directory (.dotfiles)"
 date: 2023-04-02
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Hidden file and hidden directory (.dotfiles)

 Hidden file or directory, is item which filesystem utilities do not display by default when they are used to showing directory listing.
 This behavior useful to